-Contemporary Arts and Cultures is an academic editorial project realized by OCR in collaboration with LEA, MIT Press, and the Museum of Contemporary Cuts.
+Contemporary Arts and Cultures is an academic editorial project realized by OCR and the Museum of Contemporary Cuts.
 It develops publication projects internationally in collaboration with a wide range of stakeholders to provide a critical and seminal voice within the increasingly homogeneous landscape of contemporary corporatized art.

 "We explore innovative ways of thinking and working on contemporary issues which are reflected in the contemporary arts' aesthetic approaches and contextual cultural underpinnings."–Lanfranco Aceti, Editor in Chief

-Content will include profiles of media arts facilities and projects, insights of artists using new media, and featured articles comprising theoretical and technical perspectives.
-A curated gallery of contemporary fine art practice in collaboration with OCR will also feature selected exhibitions, and LEA will publish special issues on a variety of topics related to contemporary art and its intricate entanglements with the complexity of social, technological, and scientific thought.
+Content will include profiles of contemporary arts and their socio-political interventions, art based scientific projects, insights of artists using new media, and featured articles comprising theoretical and technical perspectives.
+A curated gallery of contemporary fine art practice in collaboration with OCR will also feature selected exhibitions, and CAC will publish special issues on a variety of topics related to contemporary art and its intricate entanglements with the complexity of social, technological, and political thought.